breiti78/craftbeerpiLCD/README.md

 Parameter
 ---------

-There are several parameter to change in the **CBPi-parameter** menue:
+There are several parameter to change in the **CBPi3-parameter** menue:

 > **LCD_Adress:**